radiohound/PicoTrack/README.md

 # PicoTrack

-PicoTrack uses one of the smallest combined mcu/LoRa transmitter module that is currently available.
-Currently testing is being done with development boards (Ebyte's E77 dev board 400 mhz version, and Watterott's CAM-M8Q breakout board).
+PicoTrack uses one of the smallest combined mcu/LoRa transmitter modules that is currently available.
+Currently testing is being done with development boards ([Ebyte's E77 dev board 400 mhz](https://www.cdebyte.com/products/E77-400MBL-01) version, and [Watterott's CAM-M8Q breakout board](https://github.com/watterott/CAM-M8Q-Breakout)).
 In the future, a small, light board that holds these modules will be made.
 There is a lot of room for lightening this up.
 The two modules together weigh in at about 1.3 grams!

 I have used plenty of LightTracker 1.1 433MHz open source code, as well as some example code from different libraries.